I run digital ads that actually locate the people you’re trying to reach.

-If you’ve ever wished you could send your ad to a specific list of homes, or to the people who walked into a specific building, or to viewers of a specific streaming app — that’s the kind of work I do.
-It’s a different lever than Facebook and Google, and it answers a question those platforms can’t really answer: did the people I cared about actually show up?
+If you’ve ever wished you could send your ad to a specific block, a specific living room, or the people who walked into your competitor’s store last Saturday.
+That’s the work.
+I target by address, not by guesswork.
+It’s a different lever than Facebook or Google, and it answers a question those platforms can’t really answer: did the people I cared about actually show up?

 What I do